Finder Utilities Loyalty Tax Report: Australians lost $6.7 billion in 2025

 It's easy to get stuck in a loyalty tax loop with energy plans as electricity and gas aren't easy products to understand, so we tend to switch far less often.

-Want to know how much we're paying in loyalty tax because of that?
-Finder took a closer look at the four major states that have been impacted the most by price hikes since 2022: New South Wales, Victoria, South Australia, and Queensland.
+Finder took a closer look at the 4 major states that have been impacted the most by price hikes since 2022: New South Wales, Victoria, South Australia, and Queensland.

-The differences are more obvious in VIC and NSW, with SA and QLD residents coming out in front, paying less or around the same on average than the cheapest plan on Finder.
+The differences are more obvious in VIC and NSW, with SA and QLD residents coming out in front, paying less or around the same on average as the cheapest plan on Finder.

 It's interesting to note that SA has some of the highest electricity prices in the country.
 Yet, both SA and QLD are leaders in rooftop solar adoption, which might explain why electricity bills are lower in these states.